DATE/FORMAT

 Anna Dilja Sigurdardóttir and Gudrun Havsteen-Mikkelsen.

 RADIO ARCTIC is an online radio platform for discussion on Arctic matters merging climate data and geopolitics.
-RADIO ARCTIC host and produce radio shows and podcasts in collaboration with experts, scientists, journalists, creatives and others.
+RADIO ARCTIC hosts and produces radio shows and podcasts in collaboration with experts, scientists, journalists, creatives and others.
 Through the means of working with open-source data from weather stations in the Arctic, the broadcasted radio is envisioning the future forecast.

 Founded in 2023 by Anna Diljá Sigurðardóttir and Gudrun Havsteen-Mikkelsen.